flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 image('photos/squid.jpg', "(ref:rghchipcaption)", float=TRUE)
 ```

 During the following three years, the resilience of the RGH hack managed to resist all of Microsoft's efforts to mitigate it.
 Meanwhile, what remained was a good-old cat-and-mouse game, with Microsoft trying to make the task unfeasible.
-And so, new variants of RGH scattered across many forums to face the incoming wave of software updates.
+And so, new variants of RGH were scattered across many forums to face the incoming wave of software updates.
 The variants shared the fundamentals of the RGH hack, but each used an alternative program for the glitcher and the modified SMC image to improve the success rates.

 Initially, the RGH hack, as a program for the glitcher, materialised into two different variants: **RGH1**, which depended on the PLL line, and **RGH2**, which relied on the video encoder.
 The latter could be enjoyed by any motherboard revision and was continuously fixed to tackle Microsoft's attempts to break it; and while RGH1 couldn't get past old hardware (Trinity) and software (update `2.0.14699`), it enjoyed greater reliability.